 Four verses.
 Fifteen words in Arabic.
 And yet the Prophet Muhammad ﷺ said this surah is equal to one-third of the entire Quran.

 How?
 What makes Surah Al-Ikhlas — "The Sincerity" — so monumental that a handful of words carries the weight of thousands of verses?
-The answer lies in what it contains: the complete, perfect, unadulterated description of Allah.
+The answer begins with why it was revealed.

 Qul Huwallahu Ahad.
 Allahus-Samad.
 Lam yalid wa lam yulad.
 Wa lam yakun lahu kufuwan ahad.